OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 In case you are hosting Orchard Core outside of AWS, you should fill the `Credentials` section or if you have AWS CLI installed and configured on your server you may specify only configured profile name (`default` if a profile name was not chosen during AWS CLI configuration).

 You can find region endpoints in the [Official AWS S3 Documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html), see Region column.
-For example for Frankfurt region you should use `eu-central-1`
+For example for the Frankfurt region you should use `eu-central-1`

 ## AWS S3 Bucket Configuration